 Governors have identified the possibility of the inability to recruit staff due to the recruitment problems that are nationwide.
+The Academy has, during the financial year, recruited 2 members of non-teaching staff from a good field of applications, however it was noted that the applications received were less than previous appointments.

-During the financial year, the Academy Trust recruited 1 new member of teaching staff from a good field of applications.
 Directors, Governors and the Senior Leadership Team are clearly focused on monitoring and reviewing the achievement and success of students and staff.